 Applications should comprise: a brief outline of the project, conference or work; its overall cost; the grant being sought; the names and addresses of two referees; details of the addressee for the cheque.
 Retrospective applications for funding will not be considered.

 Applications should be submitted to Dr Michael Stansfield, AMARC Hon.
-Treasurer (Durham University Library, Palace Green, Durham DH1 3RN, or m.m.n.stansfield @ durham.ac.uk) at any time during the year.
-They will be considered at the next Committee meeting (usually held in April and November), and successful applicants will be informed soon thereafter.
+Treasurer (Durham University Library, Palace Green, Durham DH1 3RN, or m.m.n.stansfield @ durham.ac.uk) at any time during the year and they will be considered at the next Committee meeting.
+Committee meeting are usually held in April and November, although the next is scheduled for 31st October 2019.
+Successful applicants will be informed soon thereafter.

 Successful applicants will be asked to submit for publication in the AMARC Newsletter a brief report (300-500 words) of the event or other use to which the grant was put.